LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 Share Price: Your cumulative effort visualized as a rising number.
 Watch it climb from 0 to 300+ hours.

-Students who maintain 40+ day study streaks (even just 2 hours per day minimum) score an average of 4-6 points higher than students with sporadic study patterns—even when total hours are similar.
-Consistency > intensity for LSAT improvement.
+Students who maintain consistent study streaks (even just 2 hours per day minimum) outperform those with sporadic study patterns—even when total hours are similar.
+Consistency beats intensity for LSAT improvement.

 Only real, focused study counts.
 This accountability is uncomfortable but transformative.